Limited company: Australia

 The private company equivalent in Australia is the Proprietary Limited company (Pty Ltd).
 An Australian company with only Limited or Ltd after its name is a public company, such as a company listed on the ASX.
 Australia does not have a direct equivalent to the plc.

 A shareholder in a limited company, in the event of its becoming insolvent (equivalent to insolvency in the United Kingdom) would be liable to contribute the amount remaining unpaid on the shares (usually zero, as most shares are issued fully paid).
 "Paid" here relates to the amount paid to the company for the shares on first issue, and should not be confused with amounts paid by one shareholder to another to transfer ownership of shares between them.
 A shareholder is thus afforded limited liability.

 Brazil

 In Brazil, a limited company is registered as any other type of company.
-To register it, you must pay an accountant to research the name of your future business to check if it wasn't already registered, then the accountant contacts the offices responsible for giving you the CNPJ (the national code for company identification), which are the commercial joint of the state and the IRS.
+To register it, you must pay an accountant to research the name of your future business to check if it was not already registered, then the accountant contacts the offices responsible for giving you the CNPJ (the national code for company identification), which are the commercial joint of the state and the IRS.
 After that the Ltda. or Lda. (rarely used) suffixes can be placed after the companies name or with Cia. (abbreviation for companhia, company in Portuguese): [company name] & Cia.
 Ltda.